hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/optimistic-update-mutations.md

 ---
 title: "Optimistic UI updates after mutations"
 metaTitle: "Optimistic UI updates after mutations | Svelte Apollo Tutorial"
-metaDescription: "We will use the Apollo Client Optimistic Response to perform UI updates after a GraphQL mutation in the React app"
+metaDescription: "We will use the Apollo Client Optimistic Response to perform UI updates after a GraphQL mutation in the Svelte app"
 ---

 We can notice that there is a lag when users create a todo.